The unique identifier given to all bank accounts. This is typically a series of number with around eight or nine characters.

 Some current accounts offer ‘benefits’ as part of their package of offers.
 This might include a reward such as accruing Airmiles or cashback on everyday spending, or long-term benefits such as discounted offers for membership of breakdown services, or free gadget insurance.
 Accounts with a benefits package often come with a monthly fee.

-Also known as a ‘bank card’, this is specifically used for withdrawing cash from an ATM (Automated Teller Machine – otherwise known as a ‘cash point’).
+Also known as a ‘bank card’, this is specifically used for withdrawing cash from an ATM (Automated Teller Machine).
 Cash cards cannot be used to make cashless or contactless payments.
+Find out more about cash cards and debit cards here.

 Cheques are a payment method that order a bank to pay the named person or company the sum specified on a special printed form.
 Originally commonplace, payment by cheque is now becoming rarer, with instant electronic payment methods making them largely unused.
 Current account holders were provided with a cheque book while some banks and building societies now only provide one on request.

 A fast and secure method of payment, contactless cards need simply to be held against a reader for a few seconds for the transaction to be authorised.
 No PIN number needs to be entered.
-Currently contactless payments are limited to single transactions of £45 or less.
+Currently contactless payments can be made on transactions up to £100.

 Banking via the internet allows you to carry out a host of transactions without the need to physically visit the bank.
 The great advantage to this is the availability of services 24/7 – even on weekends and bank holidays.
 Examples of this are transfers, checking a balance, ordering a statement and even banking cheques.
 However, as this is a relatively new technology some customers who may lack access to the internet or simply prefer dealing face to face still like to attend a branch to carry out their banking needs.